 The digital gaming corporation tax credit will be available up to 31st December 2025.

-This tax credit is available to companies who are resident in Ireland, or who are EEA resident and operate in Ireland through a branch or an agency.
+This credit is available to companies who are resident in Ireland, or who are EEA resident and operate in Ireland through a branch or an agency.

-To qualify for this tax credit, the digital game must be issued with one of two types of Certificate from the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media:
+To qualify for this credit, the digital game must be issued with one of two types of Certificate from the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media:

-If a company has been issued with an interim certificate, it can claim the tax credit within twelve months of the end of the accounting period in which the qualifying expenditure is incurred.
+A digital games development company may not make a claim for the tax credit unless it has been issued with either an interim or a final certificate.
+If a company has been issued with an interim certificate, it can claim the credit within twelve months of the end of the accounting period in which the qualifying expenditure is incurred.

 Relief will not be available for digital games produced mainly for the purposes of advertising or gambling.